Xe/site/blog/how-http-requests-work-2020-05-19.markdown

 The browser selects the memory region normally reserved for the address bar.
-The browser then parses this string as an [RFC 3986][rfc3986] URI and scrapes out the protocol (https), hostname (christine.website) and path (/).
-The browser then uses this information to create an abstract HTTP request object with the Host header set to christine.website, HTTP method (GET), and path set to the path.
+The browser then parses this string as an [RFC 3986][rfc3986] URI and scrapes out the protocol (https), hostname (xeiaso.net) and path (/).
+The browser then uses this information to create an abstract HTTP request object with the Host header set to xeiaso.net, HTTP method (GET), and path set to the path.
 This request object then passes through various layers of credential storage and middleware to add the appropriate cookies and other headers in order to tell my website what language it should localize the response to, what